 People are talking about the benefits of collaboration.
-Michael Hyatt and Michele Cushatt look at five advantages from their experience.
+Michael Hyatt and Michele Cushatt looked at five advantages from their experience in a video that is no longer available.
 I will summarize their points here.
-But there are many gems, such as how it is not necessary to completely agree with one another when collaborating.
+But there were many gems, such as how it is not necessary to completely agree with one another when collaborating.
 They also address how to build great collaborative teams.

-You gotta love their approach, too.
-Low-key, and obviously inspired by their years of working together with a great team.
+Their approach was low-key, and inspired by their years of working with a great team.

 Hyatt’s five collaborative advantages